pomodoren/awesome-open-transport/README.md

 ## Getting Started - Resources

 A plethora of online resources is available for those delving into geospatial analysis and transportation-related fields.
 Initiatives like OpenStreetMap and OSGeo contribute to the open-source geospatial community.
-Kaggle Transport and datasets like Transit Land, TUMI Data, and those on HuggingFace and AWESOME Public Datasets offer diverse datasets for modeling and analysis.
 Academic research is accessible through journals like GeoAI MDPI and IEEE Transactions on Intelligent Transportation Systems, while groups like TransitLab MIT and Mobility MIT foster collaborative research environments.

 - Basic Geospatial Analysis:
   - [Geospatial Regression](https://geographicdata.science/book/notebooks/11_regression.html)